The following security enhancements were added to prevent software vulnerabilities in all the OMK Applications.

 - opReports 4.2.2

-New setup tool to randomize the secrets from the command line.
-This tool will randomize omkd_secrets tokens in OMK and also, NMIS auth_web_key when it matches some of the OMK tokens (Usually set to configure SSO).
+A new tool to randomize the secrets from the command line.
+This tool will randomize omkd_secrets tokens in OMK and also, NMIS auth_web_key when it matches some of the OMK tokens.
+The omkd_secrets token is used for Single-Sign-On, see SSO for Opmantek Applications.

 This tool is also called by the installer and fixed CVE-2021-38551.